Dataprove/Dataprovetool/README.md

 **INTRODUCTION:**

-In the DataProVe framework, users can specify a high-level data protection (or privacy) policy and a system architecture, then verify the conformance between the specified architecture and the high-level policy.
+With DataProVe, users can specify a high-level data protection (or privacy) policy and a system architecture, then verify the conformance between the specified architecture and the high-level policy.

 The main goal of the framework is to help system designers at the higher level (compared to other tools that mainly focus on the protocol/implementation or code levels.), such as with the policy and architecture design.
 This step can be important to spot high-level design flaws early, before going ahead with the lower level system specification.